-Genetic engineering is the manipulation of genetic material where it is removed from one section of DNA and reattached to another section (Rosenthal, 2000, pp. 19-20).
+Genetic engineering is the manipulation of genetic material where it is removed from one section of DNA and reattached to another section Provided by the Academic Center for Excellence 18

 Paraphrasing

 To paraphrase means to express exactly the same idea in different words and in a different structure than that of the source.
 You cannot just change a few words in a source sentence and call the sentence your own.
 Even if you use several words in succession from a source, you are quoting, not paraphrasing.
 You must cite your source.